soravux/scoop/doc/index.rst

     * Usage and interface ought to be standard and **simple**;
     * **Fast prototyping** allows precious time saving;
     * The **future** is parallel.

+These tenets are translated concretely in a **minimum number of functions** allowing **maximum parallel efficiency** while keeping at **minimum the inner knowledge required** to use them.
+It is implemented in Python 3 in mind while being compatible with 2.6+ to allow fast prototyping without sacrificing efficienty and speed.

 SCOOP features and advantages over
 `Futures <http://docs.python.org/dev/library/concurrent.futures.html>`_,